 - Is there any training I can take?

-The SPCC rule ( § 112.7 (f)) dictats that, at a minimum, a facility should train their oil-handling personnel in the operation and maintenance of equipment to prevent discharges; discharge procedure protocols; applicable pollution control laws, rules, and regulations; general facility operations; and, the contents of the facility SPCC Plan.
+The SPCC rule ( § 112.7 (f)) dictates that, at a minimum, a facility should train their oil-handling personnel in the operation and maintenance of equipment to prevent discharges; discharge procedure protocols; applicable pollution control laws, rules, and regulations; general facility operations; and, the contents of the facility SPCC Plan.
 Training should be held, at a minimum, once a calendar year.
 ESSR provides online access to the trainings available below.

 UMD Oil Permits and Plans

-The University of Maryland has seven (7) auxiliary research farms located across the state.
+The University of Maryland has eight (8) auxiliary research farms located across the state.
 Under the SPCC rule, a farm is defined by the EPA as "a facility on a tract of land devoted to the production of crops or raising of animals, including fish, which produced and sold, or normally would have produced and sold, $1,000 or more of agricultural products during a year.”
 Prior to 2014, farms were regulated under the SPCC rule.
 On June 10, 2014, the President signed into law the Water Resources Reform and Development Act (WRRDA) on the SPCC rule and farms.
 This act affected the aggregated storage limits for farm facilities which would trigger the SPCC rule.
 In addition, the WRRDA affected the storage totals which would trigger the P.E. certification versus self-certification.
-All 7 of UMD auxiliary research farms currently do not surpass the threshold limits to trigger the requirement for an SPCC plan.
+All 8 of UMD auxiliary research farms currently do not surpass the threshold limits to trigger the requirement for an SPCC plan.
 However, as a flagship university, a modified volunteer SPCC plan has been created and implemented at each farm.